dreampulse/modelizer/README.md

 ```

 An implicit attribute ```_id``` will be added to every model as a primary key to identity a unique object.
 The ```EmployesModel``` will be saved as one document in your mongo-database.
-You can explicitly define the nested objects if you want to reuses them in different places, as you can see in the following example within ```AdressModel```:
+You can explicitly define the nested objects if you want to reuse them in different places, as you can see in the following example within ```AdressModel```:

 ```javascript
 // The Address Object from above, explicitly defined